Parametric Mie resonances and directional amplification in time-modulated scatterers: Bulk time-modulated medium

 where $\varepsilon_{\rm dyn}(\w)=[\varepsilon_{\rm st}(\w)-1] M/2$ is the \textit{dynamic} part of the relative permittivity.
 In~\r{eq2}, index $n$ means that the corresponding function is taken at frequency $\w_n=\w + n \w_{\rm m}$.

 Equation~\r{eq2} allows one to find a set of eigen-wavenumbers $\kappa_q$ ($q$ is a positive integer) for a bulk temporally modulated material at a given Floquet frequency $\w$~\cite{zurita-sanchez_reflection_2009}, as well as the matrix of weights $S_{q n}$ of the modes with frequency $\w_n$ and wavenumber $\kappa_q$.
-Eigenvalue equation~\r{eq2} results in a band diagram with period $\omega_{\rm m}$ that corresponds to that of a photonic time crystal~\cite{zurita-sanchez_reflection_2009}.
-In Fig.~\ref{fig2}, we plot the band diagram for the special case of the material with $M=0.1$ and $\gamma=0$~Hz.
+Eigenvalue equation~\r{eq2} results in a band diagram with period $\omega_{\rm m}$ that corresponds to that of a photonic time crystal.
+Such a band diagram is dual (under replacement $\kappa \leftrightarrow \w$) to that of conventional photonic crystals~\cite{joannopoulos_photonic_2011}.
+According to the duality with conventional photonic crystals, photonic time crystals can host momentum bandgaps.
+By solving eigenvalue equation~\r{eq2} numerically, we are able to plot in Fig.~\ref{fig2} a band diagram of our photonic time crystal for the special case of the material with $M=0.1$ and $\gamma=0$~Hz (presence of a small nonzero $\gamma$ leads to additional bands in the diagram but does not significantly modify the dispersion within the gap).

 Since the considered material has a Lorentzian dispersion, there are two bulk plasmon-polariton bands where the real part of the permittivity is positive.
 These two bands are shown with blue and red lines in the figure.
-The first one (blue) is split by a momentum bandgap, inside which there are two modes which have purely imaginary eigenfrequencies (one attenuating and one amplifying).
+The first one (blue) is split by a momentum bandgap, inside which there are two modes which have purely imaginary eigenfrequencies (one attenuating and one amplifying)~\cite[p.~53]{joannopoulos_photonic_2011,lustig_topological_2018}.
 The amplifying mode is responsible for the parametric amplification effect in time-modulated materials and it is being excited even if the bandgap is closed by the red bands.
+The effect of the red bands in the scattering by the sphere can be neglected.
+Note that parametric amplification should be distinguished from optical gain that is modeled by a negative damping factor~$\gamma$.